sooheesh/backup-privacy/README.md

 3. Make sure it receives 'no input' at all programs.
 4. Select Run Shell Script and type in your code.
 5. Save!
-6. Go to System Preferences > Security > Privacy > Accessibility and add Automator and the preferred app to run the shortcut.
+6. Go to System Preferences > Security > Privacy > Accessibility and add Automator and the Quick Action files to run the shortcut.

 ## Configure keyboard shortcuts